arez/arez/docs/computed_values.md

 Within the Arez system a computed value observable is represented by an instance of the {@api_url: ComputedValue}
 class.
 The {@api_url: ComputedValue} class contains a cache of the value that is computed and a reference to the function that computes the value.
-It provides a method {@api_url: ComputedValue.get()::ComputedValue::get()} to access the cache value or recalculate the value if it is stale.
+It provides a method {@api_url: ComputedValue.get()::ComputedValue::get()} to access the cached value or recalculate the value if it is stale.
 The {@api_url: ComputedValue} contains the necessary logic required to determine staleness and notify dependencies.
 Internally it uses instances of {@api_url: Observable}
 and {@api_url: Observer} to achieve this goal.